 The institute also revealed that deaths will increase just slightly because Omicron is known to be less severe compared to Delta variant.

-According to WHO Europe director, at least 26 countries in Europe reported that more than 1% of their population are being infected.
+According to World Health Organization Europe director, at least 26 countries in Europe reported that more than 1% of their population are being infected.
 With Covid-19 every week.
 Countries have a “closing window of opportunity” to prevent their health systems from being overwhelmed.

 “Omicron moves faster and wider than any (previous) variant we have seen”, he added.

-Catherine Smallwood, the Who Emergency officer Europe, took the opportunity to warn against countries treating Covid-19 as an endemic disease such as flu rather than a pandemic.
+Catherine Smallwood, the World Health Organization Emergency officer Europe, took the opportunity to warn against countries treating Covid-19 as an endemic disease such as flu rather than a pandemic.

 “We still have a huge amount of uncertainty and a virus that is evolving quite quickly, imposing new challenges.
 We are certainly not at the point where we are able to call it endemic,” said Ms. Smallwood.